 wife's benefit.
 A monthly benefit payable to a wife or divorced wife of a retired or disabled worker.
-Also see spouse's benefit.
+See also spouse's benefit.

 withholding.
-Temporarily stopping benefit payments until the condition(s) causing the suspension are known to have ended.
+Temporarily stopping benefit payments until the condition or conditions causing the suspension are known to have ended.
 The suspension does not affect eligibility for Medicare benefits.